 - Graduate Students are responsible for all interest charges on unsubsidized loans, including while they are in-school.

 - Interest not paid on unsubsidized loans during school will accrue and capitalize when you leave school.
-This means it gets added to your total loan balance.
+This means it's added to your total loan balance.

 Grad PLUS loans are for any graduate or professional student enrolled at least part-time at eligible schools.
 Applying for Grad PLUS loans involves filling out a FAFSA form, just like other federal loans.
 You also need to submit a PLUS loan application.

-Other federal loans are based on financial need.
+Other federal loans base eligibility on financial need.
 Grad PLUS loans are not need-based and require a credit check.
-They also have a higher fixed interest rate than other federal loans, currently set at 7.08%.
+They also have a higher fixed interest rate than other federal loans, set at 5.30% as of April 2021.

 Private loans for chiropractors